Andelad/project-content-vault/docs/user/Key questions.md

 - archive projects or groups?
 What if a group becomes a past consideration, like finishing university?
 How does that affect the timeline?
 - can a planned and completed calendar event be represented on the timeline onthe same day?
 - how far back does the timeline show?
 Allow archived groups - means timeline isn't a complete historic record.
 Allow to show archived groups in timeline?
+- unallocated events on calendar?
+Where does their time show?
+Reduced availability?
+Extra project row?
+- what if someone changes a phase recurrence pattern in the middle of a project?
+Say they move it to start on a monday from a Wednesday?
+What happens.